-- #TwitterAcademy: #TwitterAcademy is a 12-week summer paid internship program specifically meant for members of historically underrepresented communities, such as Women, Black, Hispanic, and Indigenous people. #TwitterAcademy is for those computer science students in their second year or higher of a four-year university program.
+- #TwitterAcademy: #TwitterAcademy is a 12-week summer paid program specifically meant for members of historically underrepresented communities, such as Women, Black, Hispanic, and Indigenous people. #TwitterAcademy is for those computer science students in their second year or higher of a four-year university program.

-- #TakeFlight: #TakeFlight is another two-day internship program at Twitter.
+- #TakeFlight: #TakeFlight is another two-day program at Twitter.
 This program, however, was developed for first-generation college students, women, or members of the LGBTQIA+ community.
 This is another engineering program open to computer science students.
 The two days of the program consist of hands-on technical workshops, professional development seminars, and opportunities to meet with senior leadership.

 Adobe is another big tech company offering students paid internship opportunities.
 Here, students have the chance to make valuable connections while developing in-demand career skills.

 - Internships at Adobe Research: The Research teams at Adobe accept interns from Ph.D. programs to join the computer science and electrical engineering teams.
 These interns work alongside actual Adobe researchers in the lab to contribute to cutting-edge technology.

 Apple treats its interning students like any other employee at the company.
-The internship programs here are unique in that there is an expectation of learning by both the employees and the company.
+However, the internship programs here are unique.
+There is an expectation of learning by both the employees and the company.

-In this way, Apple provides internship opportunities for those that other tech companies may not, i.e., liberal arts students.
+In this way, Apple provides opportunities that other tech companies may not, i.e., liberal arts students.
 Interns can work in several different places at Apple- one of the company's many offices, an Apple store, or even from home.

 Ace Your Internship Interviews with Exponent

-However, this doesn't mean you can't set yourself up for success with a little practice and interview prep.
+However, this doesn't mean you can't set yourself up for success with a bit of practice and interview prep.
 Here at Exponent, we can help you in some of the following ways:

 Review Previous Interview Questions

-While you can always get a general idea of the kinds of interview questions coming your way based on the role, there's no way to know for sure.
-Even so, it is always invaluable to review and study previously asked interview questions.
-Fortunately, we've compiled hundreds of such questions from members of the Exponent community.
+While you can always get a general idea of the kinds of interview questions based on the role, there's no way to know.
+Therefore, reviewing and studying previously asked interview questions is invaluable.

 Rehearse with a Mock Interview